What most people think $100 worth of makeup looks like:

-Sugarpill doesn't make any kind of pencil product.
+Sugarpill doesn't make any pencil product.
 I love the MAC lip and eye pencils.
-They have beautiful colors and great pigmentation, go on smoothly and are easy to blend.
-I use them for eyes, lips and eyebrows.
-MAC has also (at least so far) made my favorite lipsticks.
-Some of my favorite shades: Ruby Wu (use this with a Cherry lip pencil and Lady Dangerous right in the center for a Marilyn Lip), Myth (use with a Spice lip pencil and Kinda Sexy right in the center for a perfect nude lip).
+They have beautiful colors and great pigmentation, go on smoothly and blend easily.
+I use them for eyes, lips, and eyebrows.
+MAC has also (at least so far) made my favorite lipstick.
+Some of my favorite shades: Ruby Wu (use this with a Cherry lip pencil and Lady Dangerous right in the center for a Marilyn Lip), Myth (use with a Spice lip pencil, and Kinda Sexy right in the center for a perfect nude lip).
 I also like using the MAC lip pencils to build up a lip look.

 MAC also makes a "chromographic" pencil that goes anywhere and has fantastic pigmentation.
 These are available only at their PRO stores or online.

 Sugarpill eyeshadows tend to the colorful and outrageous, which I love.
-But if you want more subdued shades (always good to have) you will have to look somewhere else.
+But if you want more subdued shades (always good), you will have to look elsewhere.
 I love and use MAC's taupes, browns, and warm coppery shades.
-They also make a loose eyeshadow in "Vanilla" that is to die for.
+They also make a loose eyeshadow in "Vanilla," which is to die for.